6 Upcoming Mahindra SUVs By 2030 Decoded: Mahindra Thar 5 Door, Mahindra Scorpio Pickup, Mahindra XUV 1XO, Mahindra XUV 5XO, Mahindra XUV700 Coupe, And New-gen Mahindra Bolero | CarDekho.com

 Mahindra XUV 1XO

-Mahindra was probably one of the first entrants in the micro SUV space, long before the segment was even coined, thanks to the introduction of the KUV100.
-Unfortunately, the execution missed the mark with poor sales and the model was finally discontinued in April 2023 owing to the stricter emission norms.
+Mahindra was probably one of the first entrants in the micro-SUV space, long before the segment was even coined, with the KUV100.
+Unfortunately, the execution missed the mark with poor sales and the model was discontinued in April 2023 owing to the stricter emission norms.
 Given that the segment now has two strong contenders in the form of Hyundai Exter and Tata Punch, the latter of which is also one of the best-selling models every month, we are confident that Mahindra is likely developing a new model to compete in this space as well.
 Also, its recent trademark filing and application for the XUV 1XO moniker could be the right fit for its new attempt at a micro SUV, which will slot below the recently launched XUV 3XO.

 Mahindra XUV 5XO